 3. Terror Parks

-Both of Madrid’s prominent theme parks will be hosting multiple Halloween themed events through the month of October and early into November.
+Both of Madrid’s prominent theme parks love to celebrate Halloween in Madrid.
+They will be hosting multiple Halloween themed events through the month of October and early into November.
 Parque Warner will be completely transformed into a town of horrors, complete with two horror attractions based on famous horror films.
 Returning for 2020 are two attractions based on the film “La Llorona”; a new passage of terror with a route of more than 300 meters between windy roads, scary trees and dark areas where you be haunted by live actors.
 Be sure to also check out the Warren Records with a new scene of the recently released film “Annabelle Vuelve a Casa” in which the doll plays even a more scary role.
 If you think the movie was scary before… It is now much more!
 Besides these attractions, there will be more Halloween activities in the park.
 For children there will be an Animal Forest completely themed and a big spooky parade at the end of each night!

 In addition, Madrid’s Parque de Atracciones will also be transforming into a terrifying world of horrors.
 New this year a variety of Halloween Terror Experiences, like the Horror Cinema, The Hospital of the Dead and the famous “Walking Dead Experience”!.
 For those looking for family-friendly Halloween fun, Parque de Atracciones has great options for kids of all ages, including the “Nickelodeon Funhouse” and face painting!